MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-strengths.md

 |Email One-time pass (Guest)| | | |
 -->

-<sup>1</sup> Something you have refers to one of the following methods: text message, voice, push notification, software OATH token and Hardware OATH token.
+<sup>1</sup> Something you have refers to one of the following methods: text message, voice, push notification, software OATH token, or hardware OATH token.

 The following API call can be used to list definitions of all the built-in authentication strengths: